 Computer Systems Analysts

 If designing and studying the information technology system of an organization sounds interesting, then becoming a computer systems analyst may be the right career move.
 Systems analysts consult with management to determine what technology is needed and then design a system to meet those needs.
 They also analyze costs, manage installation, perform functionality tests and create manuals and other instructional guides.
 To enter this profession, earning a bachelor's degree in a computer related field is the best option, but other majors such as business may be sufficient.
 More technically advanced companies could require a master's degree.
-BLS data from May of 2015 show the median salary of systems analysts at $85,800.
-The BLS also expects much faster than average job growth of 21% from 2014-2024.
+BLS data from May of 2017 show the median salary of systems analysts at $88,270.
+The BLS also expects fast as average job growth of 9% from 2016-2026.